danvergara/dblab/docs/quickstart.md

 ### Using flags

-You can start the app without passing flags or parameters, so then an interactive command prompt will ask for the connection details.
+You can start the app without passing flags or parameters; an interactive command prompt will ask for the connection details.

 ![Alt Text](https://raw.githubusercontent.com/danvergara/dblab/main/screenshots/dblab-demo.gif){ width="500" : .center }